 From a child to an adult everyone loves to indulge eating sweet food.
 In fact the word sweet itself can trigger the taste buds to increase salivation in our mouth.
 People all around the world celebrate a happy event with sweets.
 Most people know that eating sugar is just adding empty calories around your waist.
-But not many people know that eating sweets can make them feel thirstier.
-May be that is the reason often sweets and desserts are frequently complemented with liquids such as milk or lemonade.

 Causes of Increased Thirst After Eating Sugar & Sweets

 Many of us feel thirsty after eating a sweet treat.
 You may not have realized it, till you have read this article.
 Yes there is a scientific reason for thirst after eating sweets.
 Sweet food or a dessert contains high amount of sugar.
 Sugar provides the necessary sweetness.

 - Once sugar enters into the stomach it is quickly absorbed.
 It enters the blood stream and flows in the blood.
 Presence of sugar in blood causes secretion of water from body cells.
 The body does so to reduce the concentration of sugar.
 The cells then send chemical signal to brain for their requirement of fluid.
 Brain reacts to it by triggering the thirst stimulus.
 This is the reason you become thirsty after eating sweet food or a dessert.